 You get the idea.
 I’m sure it was all of those and more that kept me singing through the years.

-Speaking of more, maybe it was the How to Learn to Singattention?
+Speaking of more, maybe it was the attention?
 High school, after all, did bring Men’s Choir, a barbershop quartet, leads in various musicals, and quite tough solos at church.

 But it also brought some looks from some pretty fine girls to skinny, fro-headed me, and that was…ehhhh, let’s just say, that was nice!